 Federal Drug Offense Defense Lawyers

-Federal drug violations are very difficult charges to face and unfortunately, your case will not be an easy one.
-Federal drug prosecutors are known for being particularly tough against drug offenders, and federal court in general is an entirely different ballgame.
-You will need a skilled and experienced federal criminal defense lawyer on your side fighting for you every step of the way.
-At Eisner Gorin LLP, our attorneys can defend you from the any type of federal drug offenses.
+Federal drug violations are harsh charges to face, and unfortunately, your case will not be easy.
+Federal drug prosecutors are known for being particularly tough against drug offenders, and federal court, in general, is an entirely different ballgame.
+You will need a skilled and experienced federal criminal defense lawyer to fight for you every step of the way.
+At Eisner Gorin LLP, our attorneys can defend you from any federal drug offense.

-The majority of drug laws are contained in Title 21 of the United States Code.
+Most drug laws are contained in Title 21 of the United States Code.
 Under federal law, each drug is designated as belonging to one of five “schedules.”
-There are a variety of factors considered when the DEA determines under which schedule a particular drug should be categorized.
-Recently, Congress passed the First Step Act, which has made a significant change in sentencing for drug related crimes.
+Various factors are considered when the DEA determines under which schedule a particular drug should be categorized.
+Recently, Congress passed the First Step Act, significantly changing sentencing for drug-related crimes.

 Schedule I